fjall-rs/fjall/README.md

 use lsm_tree::{Config, Tree};

 let folder = "data";

-let tree = Config::new(folder).open()?;
+// A tree is a single logical keyspace/index/... and supports a BTreeMap-like API, but all data is persisted to disk. let tree = Config::new(folder).open()?;

 tree.insert("my_key", "this is the actual value of the object")?;